 Each time you visit a hospital, physician, or other healthcare provider, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a:

 Understanding what is in your record and how your health information is used helps you to:

 Although your health record is the physical property of the healthcare practitioner or facility that compiled it, the information belongs to you.
 You have the right to:

 We reserve the right to change our practices and to make the new provisions effective for all protected health information we maintain.
 We will not use or disclose your health information without your authorization, except as described in this notice.

 If you have a question and would like additional information, you may contact the Privacy Officer at 404.501.5196.
 If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer or with the Secretary of Health and Human Services.
 There will be no retaliation for filing a complaint.
-Please submit your question or complaint in writing and mail to: Privacy Officer, DeKalb Medical, 2701 North Decatur Road, Decatur, Georgia 30033.
+Please submit your question or complaint in writing and mail to: Privacy Officer, Emory Decatur Hospital, 2701 North Decatur Road, Decatur, Georgia 30033.